Angola (1799 ship): 1st voyage transporting enslaved people (1799–1800)

-2nd enslaving voyage (1800–1801)
+2nd voyage transporting enslaved people (1800–1801)

 Captain Charles King sailed from Liverpool on 13 November 1800, bound for The Gambia.
+In 1800, 133 vessels sailed from English ports bound for the trade in enslaved people; 120 of these vessels sailed from Liverpool.

-She started acquiring captives on 5 December and arrived at St Vincent on 16 April 1801.
+Angola started acquiring captives on 5 December and arrived at St Vincent on 16 April 1801.
 There she landed 203 captives.
 She left St Vincent on 10 June and arrived back at Liverpool on 15 August.
 She had sailed with 26 crew members and suffered six crew deaths on her voyage.

 Angola's owners went bankrupt in 1801 and she was sold to Liverpool.

-3rd enslaving voyage (1801–1802)
+3rd voyage transporting enslaved people (1801–1802)

 Captain Charles Boyes acquired a letter of marque on 26 September 1801.
 He sailed from Liverpool on 2 November.
+In 1801, 147 vessels sailed from English ports bound for the trade in enslaved people; 122 of these vessels sailed from Liverpool.

 Angola arrived at The Gambia on 22 November.
 She arrived at Demerara on 23 March 1802 and landed 207 captives.
 She left on 13 April and arrived back at Liverpool on 6 June.
 She had left Liverpool with 25 crew members and she suffered eight crew deaths on her voyage.